 Did you know that roughly 20% of U.S. adults are not aware they have high blood pressure, which can lead to stroke and heart attack?
 A complete cholesterol check can also help identify a heart blockage.
-Meijer helps you live heart healthy with convenient health screenings and free atorvastatin calcium.
+Meijer helps you live heart healthy with convenient health screenings.
 See your Meijer pharmacist for more information.

 the ABCs of heart health